RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 #####Congratulations!

-In this lab, you used Istio to send 100% of the traffic to the v1 version of each of the BookInfo services.
-You then set a rule to selectively send traffic to version v2 of the reviews service based on a header (i.e., a user cookie) in a request.
+In this lab, you used Istio to send 100% of the traffic to the a specific version of one of the application's services.
+You then set a rule to selectively send traffic to other versions of based on matching criteria (e.g. a header or user cookie) in a request.

-Once the v2 version has been tested to our satisfaction, we could use Istio to send traffic from all users to v2, optionally in a gradual fashion.
+This routing allows you to selectively send traffic to different service instances, e.g. for testing, or blue/green deployments, or dark launches, and more.

 We’ll explore this in the next step.